The Soho Hobo at Groucho Club

 The main downside of the otherwise fairly enjoyable evening was the cramped and hot atmosphere of the bar room converted into a live music venue, and the oppressive miasma of different perfumes and aftershaves.
 This made the whole situation rather uncomfortable and the view very restricted.

 The storytelling style of the music was a little hard to follow, due to a poor sound mix and the room’s acoustics – and not least the puzzling way the stories were told.
 The emphasis of the lyrics aimed to prove the singer’s knowledge of the area, quoting a lot of street names, shops and their history, but it came across as just a bit labored and largely self-referential.
 Perhaps you have to be from Soho to understand the appeal.

-For further information about The Soho Hobo and future events visit here.
+For further information and future events visit the Soho Hobo’s website here.